Frequently Asked Questions

 What Does Being a Member Mean

-Open Source Design offers a “choose-your-own” style of membership, it means you are welcome to active engage in our forum or apply for design jobs.
-You can help work on our website or attend and organize events.
-Also you can just chill in our chat room and provide help to newcommers to be considered a community member.
+Open Source Design offers a “choose-your-own” style of membership, which means you are welcome to actively engage and provide help to newcommers in our forum or apply for design jobs.
+You can help work on our website or attend and organize events to be considered a community member.
 In short, and unofficially, there is no “membership” card, fees, or requirements aside from following our code of conduct and you are involved over some duration of time.

 What Does Being a Core Member Mean